yawad2/Laser-Output-Prediction-Using-AI/README.md

 - Saves trained models and loss plots
 - Exports input, target, and prediction data as CSV files
 - Organizes outputs in a structured directory per experiment

+### `visualize_images.ipynb`
+Contains logic for:
+- Saving heatmaps for input, target, prediction, and difference (target - prediction) from csv files
+- Generating video for a folder of images (eg. a video of all subruns' heatmaps for a given run)
+- Generating boxplots for the energy % error